moorepants/moorepants.info/content/pages/about.rst

 | Office Room #: 34 F-1-140
 |

-Contact me for personal communication at:
+Contact me for direct communication at:

-- Email: moorepants@gmail.com
+- Email: moorepants@gmail.com (personal), j.k.moore@tudelft.nl (work)
-- Skype: moorepants
+- Skype: moorepants (personal/work)
-- Google Chat/Hangouts/Meet/Duo: moorepants@gmail.com
+- Google Chat/Hangouts/Meet/Duo: moorepants@gmail.com (personal/work)

 Email is the best way to reach me, although I firmly treat it as asynchronous communication and will respond when I can, which may be instantly or take